Language Server Protocol

 -- View logs: :lua vim.cmd('e'..vim.lsp.get_log_path())

-Set "customLsp.trace.server": "verbose" in settings.
+Set "panache.trace.server": "verbose" in settings.

 Configuration Not Loading

-Verify your config file is valid:
+Verify your config file is valid by testing with the CLI first:

-panache format --config panache.toml test.qmd
+panache format --config .panache.toml test.qmd

 The LSP searches for config from the workspace root, not the file’s directory.